petrknap/trunk/_drafts/organize-your-music-by-markers-and-php-cli-script.md

 0 directories, 3 files
 ```

-It will helps you with quick detection if the song is new (`song.mp3`) or you should delete it (`song.__.mp3`).
+It will helps you with quick detection if it is new (`song.mp3`) or unwanted (`song.__.mp3`) song.

 ## How to work with it?

-If you have your files marked, you can use my [playlist generator].
+If you have your files marked, you can use a [playlist generator].
 The [playlist generator] supports `m3u` and `pls` formats and needs [PHP] to run.
-You will need script which configures [playlist generator] for you, like this one:
+You will also need script which configures [playlist generator] for you.
+Like this one:

 {% gist 4f11249f720cf0213c2f run.php %}

-It takes first argument as path to folder with songs and register following markers:
+An first argument is path to folder with songs and it registers following markers:

  * `f` for *favorite songs*
  * `r` for *relax songs*
  * `w` for *work songs*
  * `d` for *dynamic songs*

-The only thing you need to do is run it via `php run.php ./Songs`.
+The only thing you need to do is run `php run.php ./Songs`.
-The [playlist generator] will creates playlists in working directory.
+The [playlist generator] will creates playlists in current working directory.

 ## Why am I using markers?

-I need to **organize my music over many devices** (notebook, desktop, car, etc.) via file synchronization.
+I need to **organize my music over many devices** (notebook, desktop, car, etc.) via file synchronization and playlists.
-It helps me to keep my music files clear - **if a song lost last marker I can painlessly delete them**.
+It helps me to keep my music files clear - **if a song lost last marker I can painlessly delete it**.

 If you like this idea, **let's enjoy it and share it** with your friends.